hincz-lab/motion-blur-microscopy/README.md

 ### Phase 1 Code/Data

+Phase 1 of the machine learning workflow is a semantic segmnatation network, whose job is to classify every pixel of an input motion blue microscopy into one of two categories, background, or adhered.

 * [Extract Video Frames](/Training_Material/Extract_Video_Frames/)
   The code in this sub-directory is a helper code, which can extract individual frames from a motion blur microscopy video.
 This process is useful if readers want to use frames from a video as training images for the phase one network.
   - Input: